BdR76/GimpSpriteAtlas/readme.md

 **Extending sprites** the plug-in can automatically extend the edges on some sprites Up Down Left and/or Right.
-This can be useful to make tiles in a tilemap align seemless, so without any lines between tiles.
+This can be useful to make tiles in a tilemap align seemlessly, so without any lines between tiles.
 For example if you want to extend a sprite **D**own and **R**right you can add `[ext=DR]` to the name like this